nrimawi/order-management/README.md

 3-How to use Docker.
 ### 2- API Design

-For the resources that need authentication, The token key was appended with header as follow :
+For the resources that need authentication,first we make an user/admin accounts and login to get The token key, and it was appended with header as following:
 "Authorization: Bearer TOKEN_VALUE"
 For example